jwass/par_bbox/README.md

 ([longitude, latitude]).
 The bounding boxes are then combined up the call stack to return a single bounding box.

+Any contributions, suggestions or advice are more than welcome.

 Usage
 -----